 Collagen supplements for the skin

-Oral supplements of collagen hydrolysate, also referred to as collagen peptides, are available to support the skin, bones, and connective tissue.
-Collagen peptides are made from collagen (typically bovine) that has gone through an enzymatic hydrolysis process.
+Oral supplements of collagen hydrolysate also referred to as collagen peptides, are available to support the skin, bones, and connective tissue.
+Collagen peptides are made from collagen (typically bovine or marine) that has gone through an enzymatic hydrolysis process.
 These oral supplements have been studied extensively and the results have been positive.
 For example:

 - In a double-blind, placebo-controlled trial, 69 women aged 35 to 55 took either 2.5 g or 5.0 g of collagen hydrolysate or a placebo once daily for 8 weeks.
-At 8 weeks, skin elasticity had significantly improved in both collagen groups when compared with placebo.
-Elderly women has significantly higher skin elasticity level four weeks after the end of the study.
+At 8 weeks, skin elasticity had significantly improved in both collagen groups when compared with the placebo.
+Elderly women were found to have significantly higher skin elasticity levels four weeks after the end of the study.